duckietown/course-LRA/book/duckietown-learning-robotics/02_object_detection/02_object_detection.md

 3. We will evaluate your model by using the same setting as in the `eval` directory but with a different dataset.
 We will first try to evaluate your model on a GPU by running: `make eval-gpu SUB={YOUR_IMAGE_NAME}` in the `eval` directory.
  However, if it does not work (incompatible hardware, wrong CUDA version, etc.) we will also attempt using a CPU alone.
 Hence, as mentioned above, make sure that your code runs without a GPU too.
 To evaluate without a GPU we will use the `make eval-cpu SUB={YOUR_IMAGE_NAME}` command.
 You can use the same two commands to verify that your image complies with the API we expect.

+4. The above two commands will evaluate your code and will provide a final mAP value.
+You need to **score at least 80% mAP** for us to consider your model successful.

+5. You will also have to provide the first 100 samples from the dataset you created.